Shrinathji: Legend

-The gopika of Vraj used to love the Lord so much, they would be at Yashoda's door at all hours, finding any excuse to see their beloved Nanda Gopal.
+The gopikas of Vraj used to love the Lord so much, they would be at Yashoda's door at all hours, finding any excuse to see their beloved Nanda Gopal.
 Mother Yashoda was very protective of her darling child.
 Concerned that with all these adoring gopis hanging around her house at all hours of the day, her darling child will never get any time to rest or play properly with his friends.
-So she decided that all those who wish to visit her beloved Bala Gopal could do so after He had finished a snack or a meal, and was resting before going out again.
+So she decided that all those who wish to visit her beloved Bala Gopal could do so after he had finished a snack or a meal, and was resting before going out again.

 Ritual

 Taking a legend as his cue, Mahaprabhu Vallabhacharya decided to open the haveli, his own version of the Nandalay (House / Palace of Nanda, foster father of Krishna), at specific times of the day only.
 Acharya set aside eight times of the day when the doors of the inner sanctum would be left open for the people to catch a glimpse ("jakhi") of the Lord.
 The rest of the time, the Lord was allowed to go out and play with His friends—gopas and gopies of Vraj.

 The sequence of eight darshans is set out below.